Practicing Self-Care With a Mood Disorder

 Premenstrual dysphoric disorder (PMDD)

 A PMDD diagnosis is based on one or more specific depression-related symptoms that develop in the week before menstruation.
 Once menstruation begins, the symptoms independently resolve.
-Symptoms include anger, hopelessness, anxiety, depressed mood, mood swings, irritability, and tension as well as one or more of another seven additional mood symptoms.
+Symptoms of depression may include anger, feeling hopeless, anxiety, mood swings, irritability, and tension, along with other mood symptoms.
 Combined, a total of five symptoms must occur.

 Treatment and Help for Mood Disorders